AaronReynoldsUK/PJSIP-PJSUA2-CSharp/build-it-yourself.md

 - Additional Dependencies = Iphlpapi.lib;dsound.lib;dxguid.lib;netapi32.lib;mswsock.lib;ws2_32.lib;odbc32.lib;odbccp32.lib;ole32.lib;user32.lib;gdi32.lib;advapi32.lib;%(AdditionalDependencies)
 - Ignore Specific Default Libraries = msvcrt.lib;%(IgnoreSpecificDefaultLibraries)

-Once again, the paths may need adjusting for your solution so if you get a file not found-type error, the include directories paths may need to be adjusted.
+Once again, the paths may need adjusting for your solution so if you get a file-not-found type of error, the include directories paths may need to be adjusted.

 Now open the Project Properties and select the Project Dependencies.
 You can select pretty much all of the projects in the solution but the key ones are those referenced in the include paths above:
 - libpjproject